atharva-bhagwat/CSGY-6613/README.md

 ### (40 points) Replicate the sort-of-CLEVR dataset result of the paper as quoted in the section 5.3.
 Please focus only on the CNN, augmented with RN, case.

-- With the [github repository](https://github.com/kimhc6028/relational-networks) as reference, we developed the model architecture, keeping the model size smaller but changing the question embedding shape(same as the paper).
+- With the [github repository](https://github.com/kimhc6028/relational-networks) as reference, we developed the model architecture, keeping the model size smaller but changing the question embedding shape, making it same as the paper.
-- After training the model for 20 epochs, we get the final metrics as follows:
+- After training the model for 50 epochs, we get the final metrics as follows:

 **Relational Data:**